Current Studies

 • Black Adult Resilience Study (BARS)

-If you do not see a study that you qualify, contact us to find out about other possible opportunities or to be placed on a mailing list for future events.
+If you do not see a study that you qualify, we invite you to contact us or leave your contact information HERE to be placed on a mailing list for future research opportunities, upcoming events, and receiving community-oriented resources.

 Skip to toolbar